 Enter Bird's Name in Search Box:

-Mergansers are equipped to catch fish.
-Their bills are long and slender with serrated edges, formed like teeth, for grasping and holding their prey.
+The mergansers are equipped to catch fish.
+Their bills are long and slender with serrated edges, formed like teeth for grasping and holding their prey.
 They are among the diving ducks that swim below the surface hunting their prey.
 The Smew is a member of the merganser family and this vagrant is seen visiting North America from time to time.